3mdeb/news-and-ideas/blog/content/post/2020-08-06-race-condition-debugging.md

 ---
-title: Case study - debugging race condition
+title: Case study - debugging race condition in golang
 abstract: 'In this article, we analyze different approaches to debugging race
           conditions based on the case study.
 The most intuitive approach can work, but in reality, there may be better ways to find and fix